-Maynooth University's approach to quality assurance and enhancement, reaffirmed and codified in a new Framework for Quality Assurance and Enhancement in 2016, informed and guided the evolution of quality assurance and enhancement during the period.
-The Framework was updated in 2018 to reflect changes in governance arrangements for Quality Assurance and Enhancement, these revisions were noted by Academic Council (April 2018) and Governing Authority (April 2018).
+Maynooth University's approach to quality assurance and enhancement, reaffirmed and codified in its Framework for Quality Assurance and Enhancement in 2016, informed and guided the evolution of quality assurance and enhancement during the period.
+The Framework was updated in 2018 to reflect changes in governance arrangements for Quality Assurance and Enhancement, with revisions noted by Academic Council (April 2018) and Governing Authority (April 2018).

 The University's approach to quality assurance and enhancement has focused on unit-level reviews in the reporting period.
 This approach provides an opportunity for meaningful self-assessment by academic departments at cognate discipline level, and in the case of service units, affords the opportunity to reflect on quality assurance and its linkages to the area's strategic plan.
 The third cycle of scheduled quality reviews (covering the period of 2014 to 2021) progressed in the reporting period.
-Periodic quality reviews of four academic departments in the Faculty of Social Sciences were completed, along with the quality review of the University's Finance Office.
+Periodic quality reviews of eight academic departments in the Faculty of Science and Engineering were completed, along with the quality review of the University' Campus Planning & Development and Commercial Services Department.